 Things to do After Brunch in Los Angeles

 It’s official: DTLA has arrived.
-The Downtown Los Angeles of 2017 is a wellspring of culture, food, and hidden history—and we’re beyond proud to call this ‘hood our home.
+Downtown Los Angeles is a wellspring of culture, food, and hidden history—and we’re beyond proud to call this ‘hood our home.
 Now that Redbird is open for Saturday and Sunday Brunch in Los Angeles and bike sharing has finally made its way downtown, we thought it only right that we offer you a guide of our favorite DTLA spots and haunts to bookend your brunch.
 Whether you explore the city before or after, we’ll be there to refuel you with Chef Neal Fraser’s modern American take on what lies between breakfast and lunch, as well as bar director Tobin Shea’s tipples to take the edge of that summer sun.
 So, make a reservation, have some BLD Ricotta Blueberry Pancakes while here, make a list, hop on the Metro or on a bike, and get to know your city.

 Hauser Wirth and Schimmer